Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which months have peak tenant demand in Lake Chapala?

-Peak tenant demand in Lake Chapala runs from October through March, with the strongest pressure typically occurring from November to January as snowbirds arrive for the winter season.
+Peak tenant demand in Lake Chapala is usually from October to March, with the strongest rental window from November to February.

 What will my monthly costs be in Lake Chapala as of 2026?